7. Testing

 1. Unit Tests: Using GoogleTest framework to test individual functions

-2. Command-Line Tests: Using CTest to validate executable behavior
+2. Command-Line Tests: Using command-line to validate basic executable behavior

 7.4.2.
 Unit Tests